viniciusgerevini/godot-clyde-dialogue/USAGE.md

 # Get next dialogue content.
-# The content may be a line, options or null.
+# The content may be a line, options or end of dialogue.
-# If null, it means the dialogue reached an end.
 func get_content() -> Dictionary